 The given data can be represented as

-This can be also represented using a horizontal bar graph as follows:
+This can also be represented using a horizontal bar graph as follows:

 A cosmetic company manufactures 4 different shades of lipstick.
 The sale for 6 months is shown in the table.
 Represent it using bar charts.

-|Sales (in units)|
+|Month||Sales (in units)|